pathfindertimothy/playwright-technical-test-tim/README.md

 --to run test:
     -npx playwright test

---to run the test report
+--to run the test report:
     -npx playwright show-report